amirdhami/KubernetesIntroProject/README.md

-# Kubernetes Hello World
+# Kubernetes Intro Project
-A Kubernetes Hello World Project for Python Flask.
+A Kubernetes Intro Project for Python Flask.
 This project uses [a simple Flask app that returns correct change](https://github.com/noahgift/flask-change-microservice) as the base project and converts it to Kubernetes.